Christopher M. Graziul

 Biography

-My aspirations include (a) development of participatory data governance policies for a national repository of policing data; (b) deployment of explainable models for processing unstructured policing data, specifically radio transmissions; (c) engagement with community members to both determine appropriate standards for responsible access to policing data and identify research questions addressing the needs and concerns of local residents.
+My aspirations include (a) development of decentralized participatory data governance policies, with initial focus on policing data; (b) deployment of explainable models for processing unstructured policing data, specifically radio transmissions; (c) engagement with community members to determine standards for responsible access to policing data and identify research questions that address the needs and concerns of local residents.

 Interests